Vrroom/fabricx/README.md

 The fact that shading is missing in my renders is a crucial point.
 I think this is a good handle for debugging since I can think about it reasonably.

+I may be missing the diffuse ???
+Not sure.
+There is some stuff on this in the SGGX paper as well as https://github.com/taqu/Microflake-SGGX/blob/master/microflake_sggx.cpp.
+Just don't understand the theory well enough at the moment.